 Many people turn to over-the-counter medicines when they need relief from allergy and cold symptoms or have trouble falling asleep.
-That’s why you might be concerned about a new study showing that one of the most common of those drugs—Benadryl—could lead to serious health problems, including dementia.
+That’s why you might be concerned about a 2015 study showing that one of the most common of those drugs—Benadryl—could lead to serious health problems, including dementia.

 Benadryl has many uses.
 Although often taken for allergy symptoms, the same dose of the same ingredient (diphenhydramine) is used in most over-the-counter sleeping pills, and also used for motion sickness.
 We’ve known since 2012 that people who regularly take Benadryl or other sleeping pills to fall and stay asleep are more likely to get cancer and tend to die earlier than people who don’t take sleep medication.
 A 2015 study, however, found that taking Benadryl also seems to increase a person’s chances of developing dementia.

 Most people who take Benadryl don’t even know it, since the pills they buy in their local drug stores have many different names (such as Tylenol PM, Simply Sleep, Unisom, ZzzQuil, Compoz Nighttime Sleep Aid, Simply Right Sleep Aid, Allermax, and Equate Nighttime Sleep Aid).
 Drugs containing diphenhydramine aren’t the only ones linked to an increased risk of dementia.
 The 2015 study, led by a researcher from University of Washington, found an increase in dementia linked to a type of drug known as anticholinergics.
 These drugs are known to help dry out a runny nose or tearing eyes and also to make you sleepy; they work by blocking acetylcholine, a chemical that sends messages to and from the brain and helps start muscle contractions.